darkocobe/darkocobe.github.io/_posts/2021-02-05-the-secrets-of-conditional-access-policy-design.md

 Of course, the only exception here is the Block legacy authentication policy, which should apply to the Break glass accounts as well.
 Many organizations use groups to exclude break glass accounts from CA policies, but I'm not in favor of this approach.
 Using groups brings extra dependency on the exclusions, and that is group management privileges.
 If a user can get permission to modify group membership, that is potentially an option to exclude himself from CA policies too.
 To avoid this situation, I would rather exclude two break glass accounts individually instead of as members of a group.
 Group exclusions can work when you have a big list of policy exceptions because you identified a problem.
 Group exclusion can work too, when you still use service accounts, and you need to exclude them from policies.
->**Note** Be aware that anyone who has the rights to modify the group membership can make exclusions from the policy.
+>**Note:** Be aware that anyone who has the rights to modify the group membership can make exclusions from the policy.
 This way can be potential for misuse, and because of this, you should monitor group membership changes.

 - **Design for disruption**